AlphanAksoyoglu/vaultwarden-rpi/README.md

 One group or the other will be commented out depending on your choices.
 We are going to confgure Caddy to obtain Let's Encrypt certs via the DNS challange.

-See the official documentation here: [https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs]
+See the official documentation here: [Running a Private Vaultwarden Instance with Let's encrypt Certs](https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs)

 #### Cloudflare

-If you are using cloudflare, you will need your own domain. e.g, **mysite.com**
+If you are using cloudflare, you will need to own a domain. e.g, **mysite.com**

-- Set up an A record for your domain in cloudflare, and point it to the static ip of your device. it should look something like this
+- Set up an A record for your domain in Cloudflare, and point it to the static ip of your device.
+It should look something like this

 |Type|Name|Content|Proxy Status|TTL|
 |---|---|---|---|---|
 |A|*|192.168.1.33|DNS only - reserved IP|Auto|

 - You will need an API Token from Cloudflare.
-See here for details [https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#cloudflare-setup]
+See here for details [Running a Private Vaultwarden Instance with Let's encrypt Certs](https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs)

 1. In the upper right corner, click the person icon and navigate to `My Profile`, and then select the `API Tokens` tab.
 1. Click the `Create Token` button, and then `Use template` on `Edit zone DNS`.